Professional Registered Parliamentarian

 The PRP Process

-The PRPCE is a two-day, either in-person or virtual, simulation of what parliamentarians can expect to see in unusual circumstances and will be based on the Performance Expectations for Professional Registered Parliamentarians.
+The PRPCE is a simulation of what parliamentarians can expect to see in unusual circumstances and will be based on the Performance Expectations for Professional Registered Parliamentarians.
 Each simulation should consist of no more than six candidates.
 Prior to the simulation, candidates will receive materials that they will need to adequately prepare for a client meeting, including governing documents.

 Candidates will also receive instructions to write the meeting script, develop a workshop to be presented to the meeting attendees, and draft an opinion that may be utilized during the business session.
 On the first day of the simulation, each candidate will present thirty (30) minutes of their presentation to the examiners and other candidates on the assigned topic.
 Additionally, candidates will take part in a pre-business session meeting that will consist of examiners asking questions about the script, mention potential issues that could come up during the business session, ask for guidance on how to handle certain things that could occur, etc. The candidates will be given time to draft additional scripts that may be needed in the business session.
 On the second day of the simulation, the business session will convene.
 Each candidate will serve as a presiding officer and as a parliamentarian.
 This rotation will occur during announced breaks in the meeting agenda.
 Candidates will be expected to handle complex issues that could come up during a business meeting.
 Situations that were addressed on the previous day could be raised, and candidates may be allowed to refer to a script that they or their parliamentarian have prepared.
 Additional and unknown situations may also occur that the candidate and their parliamentarian will be expected to work through.
 There may be multiple business sessions that take part to ensure that each candidate is able to serve as a parliamentarian and a presiding officer adequately.
 Upon the conclusion of the second day, candidates will be dismissed.
 If the examiners need additional information from a candidate, a follow-up assignment may be requested from the candidate prior to announcement of the outcome; however, such follow-up assignment is not a requirement that must be satisfied if the examiners choose not to pass a candidate.